Marketing Content Myths… and Tips to Write Powerful Content that Works

 Why Most Marketing Content Fails

-If you wanted to commission a great portrait of yourself, would you hire a house painter to do it?
+If you wanted to commission a great portrait of yourself, would you hire a house painter?
 After all, he’ll use paint and a brush… Isn’t that all it takes?

 You may be smiling at the absurdity of this suggestion.

 Of course, a house painter doesn’t do portraits!
-It takes very different skills, training and brushes to produce a portrait.
+Producing a portrait takes very different skills, training, and brushes.

 Yet many small business owners make the equivalent of this mistake with their marketing or website content.

 They write it themselves or hire an unqualified person–simply because they can put words together.
 Like a house painter trying to paint a portrait, the result is similar.
-The messaging doesn’t get attention, doesn’t differentiate and doesn’t persuade prospective customers to take action.
+The messaging doesn’t get attention, differentiate, or persuade prospective customers to take action.
 In short, it doesn’t sell!

 5 Common Myths about Promotional Content: Which Do You Believe?